cainesap/wordsegmentation/README.md

 And also install [R](https://www.r-project.org), along with the [zipfR](http://zipfr.r-forge.r-project.org) library (run R and enter `install.packages('zipfR')`).

 Finally, this experiment depends on the [phonemizer](https://github.com/bootphon/phonemizer) and [wordseg](https://wordseg.readthedocs.io) tools developed by Alex Cristia, Mathieu Bernard, and colleagues.
 Please see the installation instructions on their websites.
-Note that phonemizer requires the `festival` and `espeak` text-to-speech systems (we use espeak).
+Note that phonemizer requires the `festival` and/or `eSpeak` text-to-speech systems (we use espeak), and that eSpeak requires extra dictionary compilation for Cantonese, Mandarin and Russian.

 Wordseg has various dependencies too, [detailed here](https://wordseg.readthedocs.io/en/latest/installation.html).

 ## Data